pybind/pybind11/README.md

 - It is possible to bind C++11 lambda functions with captured variables.
 The lambda capture data is stored inside the resulting Python function object.

-## Limitations
-Various things that Boost.Python can do remain unsupported, e.g.:

-- Fine grained exception translation: currently, all exceptions derived from `std::exception` are mapped to a Python `Exception`, but that's it.

-- Default arguments in C++ functions are ignored, though their effect can be emulated by binding multiple overloads using anonymous functions.

-- Python keyword arguments are not supported in bindings

-- Weak pointers are not supported

 ## What does the binding code look like?
 Here is a simple example.
 The directory `example` contains many more.
 ```C++